ArborealAudio/OmniAmp/manual/OmniAmp.typ

 *And a huge thank-you to the beta testers:*

-Jatin Chowdhury

-Florian Mrugalla

-High Harmonics
+Jatin, Florian, High Harmonics, Dom

 === #super[1] BSD-3-Clause License